preusser/q27/README.md

 In either case, you will have fully transparent access to all sources through this site and will receive a honorable mention on this page.

-## Further Projects of Interest
+## Things To Do Alongside

 1. Use *Machine Learning* on the available solution counts of subproblems to build a predictor for the solution counts of subproblems yet to deal with.
 Such a predictor might help to describe and understand the patterns in the solution space.
-2. Build a high-performance, highly-parallel solver using GPGPU technology as an alternative acceleration approach to contribute to this computation.
+2. Build a high-performance, highly-parallel solver using *GPGPU* technology as an alternative acceleration approach to contribute to this computation.
+3. Design an interface to present and browse the completed subsolutions graphically.
-3. Ultimately, find the *Formula* that directly computes the valid solution count from the problem size N.
+4. Ultimately, find the *Formula* that directly computes the valid solution count from the problem size N.